Monday, January 13, 2020

 Barbecue chicken wings at Tucson Steak House & Bar in Cordoba, Argentina

-And some mashed potatoes!
-But then our food arrived and we weren't even done with our appetizers, so we told our waiter not to take the appetizers away.
+And, of course, mashed potatoes!
+But then our main dishes arrived, and we weren’t even done with our appetizers yet, so we asked the waiter not to take them away.

 Mashed potatoes at Tucson Steak House & Bar in Cordoba, Argentina

 Our burgers were delicious!
-They also came with a side order of French fries and genuine cole slaw.
-And I say genuine because we've been to Argentine restaurants that claim to serve cole slaw.
-But it's never been as spot on as the cole slaw in Tucson.
+They came with a side of French fries and authentic cole slaw.
+And I say authentic because we’ve been to Argentine restaurants that claim to serve cole slaw, but it’s never quite as perfect as the one at Tucson.

 Burger at Tucson Steak House & Bar in Cordoba, Argentina